-Nickel - Copper Rock Sampling Highlights - The Nickel Discovery Zone was discovered in 2004 with the collection of grab samples in 2004, 2005 and 2006 which assay up to 11.35% nickel.
-In 2011, representative samples were collected from six prospect pits over a thirteen (13) metre width at the Nickel Discovery Zone.
+Nickel - Copper Rock Sampling Highlights - The Nickel Discovery Zone has returned assays up to 11.35% nickel.
+Representative samples were collected by the Company from six prospect pits over a thirteen (13) metre width at the Nickel Discovery Zone.
 These pits average 0.8% nickel.
 The pits are distributed evenly across 13 metres of a quartz-sericite-pyrite stock work alteration zone ("QSP Alteration").
-This QSP Alteration covers a mapped area of 600 x 200 metres and has different characteristics from the nine square kilometre area with sodium metasomatism related to the REE-Nb system.
+This QSP Alteration covers a mapped area of 600 x 200 metres and is in part coincident with but has different characteristics from the nine square kilometre area with sodium metasomatism related to the REE-Nb system.